 You can buy a new sleeping pad for CLP 2500, second-hand trekking pants for 7000, if you shop around you’ll probably find more secondhand stuff to buy.

-Formal procedure before Torres del Paine hiking
+Formalities before Torres del Paine hike

 Before starting the hike in Torres del Paine you should register at CONAF office either in Puerto Natales or at one of the entrances but we’d recommend to do it beforehand specially during the high season (Jan, Feb).
 Office opened Mon – Thu from 8.30am till midday and from 2.30pm to 5pm; Fri from 8.30am till midday and from 2.30pm to 4pm; Sat., Sun. closed.
 Office’s located at the corner of Baquedano and Yungay streets, near Erratic rock hostel.

 Why do you have to register for Torres del Paine?

 First of all because according to new regulation rules at “O” circuit (if you choose it) in Torres del Paine allowed only 80 people per day, register to be sure you can go in.
 Second, on the route there are few free campings with certain limits and of course too many hikers when you register you can book free campings in advance.

 Where to get more info before the hike?

 There is a free talk every day at 3pm in a place called Base Camp (bar, pizzeria), near CONAF office, there you can clarify all your possible questions.

 There are four free campsites in the park: Italiano, Paso, Torres (closed in 2017/2018 season).
 You need booking only for Italiano and Torres, you allowed to stay there only one night.
 In fact the earlier you book free campings the better.